hamidgholami/vagrantlab/README.md

 This is a sample of Vagrantfile for prepare a suitable labratory with `vagrant` on `Ubuntu 20.04`.
 ***
 ## Vagrant boxes
-These vagrant boxes are exist in this Vagrantfile.
+These vagrant boxes exist in this Vagrantfile.

 - CentOS 7
 - Ubuntu 20.04 server